2022–2023 HarperCollins strike: Course of the strike

 Kwame Alexander and Barbara Kingsolver (both pictured 2019) were among several authors to publicly voice their support for the strike.

 The strike began on Thursday, November 10, with about a hundred picketers protesting outside the company's Manhattan headquarters.
 Many of the signs, which were created during a union session in Brooklyn's Prospect Park, contained puns based on books published by HarperCollins, such as "Where The Wild Things Are Underpaid" and "If you give a mouse a fair contract".
 From the strike's outset, many authors, including those whose works were published by HarperCollins, voiced their support for the strike, such as Alexander Chee, Lauren Groff, and Daniel José Older.
 By November 23, the union stated that they had not been in discussion with the company and that there were no plans for further negotiations at that time.
 Strikers at this time were given $400 per week in strike pay.
 On December 6, after several weeks of striking, HarperCollins chief executive officer Brian Murray released an open letter wherein he stated that the company was offering starting salaries above any New York City-based competitor, as well as many other employee benefits, and said that the union was trying to force a union security agreement that, according to Murray, would force the company to fire workers who did not pay union dues.
 The union responded by saying the company was misconstruing facts and that they were determined to remain on strike until their demands were met.
 On December 8, a letter signed by about 500 authors, including Kwame Alexander, Barbara Kingsolver, and Jacqueline Woodson, was sent to Murray and HarperCollins children's book executive Suzanne Murphy that expressed solidarity with the strikers and said that, until the strike ended, they would not be considering HarperCollins as a publisher for any of their works.
 On December 16, the union held a rally outside of 195 Broadway that was headlined by several authors, including R. F. Kuang.
 Around the same time, a survey conducted of 215 literary agents by the Association of American Literary Agents showed that about 79.1 percent of respondents expressed some level of support for the strike, compared to less than 1 percent who were opposed.
+58 days into the strike, one union member reported having walked 308,500 steps on the picket line, or approximately 105 miles.